Canon 1D C vs Leica X Typ 113

 Technology-wise, both cameras are equipped with CMOS (Complementary Metal–Oxide–Semiconductor) sensors.

 With 17.9MP, the 1DC offers a higher resolution than the X Typ 113 (16.1MP), but the 1DC nevertheless has larger individual pixels (pixel pitch of 6.95μm versus 4.79μm for the X Typ 113) due to its larger sensor.
-However, the X Typ 113 is a somewhat more recent model (by 2 years and 5 months) than the 1DC, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+However, the X Typ 113 is a much more recent model (by 2 years and 5 months) than the 1DC, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.

 The Canon EOS-1D C has a native sensitivity range from ISO 100 to ISO 51200, which can be extended to ISO 50-204800.
 The corresponding ISO settings for the Leica X (Typ 113) are ISO 100 to ISO 12500 (no boost).